bymzy/MyFtp/README.md

 - DONE daemon
 - DONE server ip, port can be assigned from cmdline
 - DONE server work dir can be assigned from cmdline
-- del multi file failed
+- DONE del multi file failed
+- Server logfile redirection

 ## Dependencies
 - openssl-devel